Mikhail-Vilms/aws-cloud-practitioner-exam/Chapter-6-Working-with-Your-AWS-Resources.md

     - If you’re monitoring a specific instance that’s having a problem, you can use an EC2 action to stop, terminate, or recover the instance.

 #### CloudWatch Dashboards
+- CloudWatch dashboards are your one-stop shop for keeping an eye on all of your important metrics.
+- You can create multiple dashboards and add to them metric graphs, the latest values for a metric, and CloudWatch alarms.

+#### CloudWatch Logs
+- CloudWatch Logs collects and stores log files from AWS and non-AWS sources and makes it easy to view, search, and extract custom metrics from them